Ziqiang-IRCN/Echo-State-Network/README.md

 # Echo-State-Network
-Just a sample implementation by Julia.
+Just a sample implementation of Echo State Network by using Julia language.

 You can set the number to be larger than one for obtaining a DeepESN.